Posts

 How a leader handles change will determine the team’s future.
 A leader’s attitude toward change will be a key to success.
 I learned early on that I could spend energy resisting change, or I could embrace the change to keep moving forward.
 A leader must look at change in a positive and realistic light.
 The leader needs to be the steady rudder to keep everyone on course.
 This will require the leader to keep their “resiliency tank” full at all times to stay tough during the challenges ahead.
 Figure out how to keep your “resiliency tank” full, whether it is meditating, exercising, or playing chess.
 Your strength will be needed so a resiliency routine will have to be a priority.
 Encourage your team members to establish a resiliency routine too.

-The leader’s job is to clearly articulate the WHY …and repeat the message …over and over.
+The leader’s job is to clearly articulate the WHY…and repeat the message…over and over.
 This gives time for the team to catch up.
 In most cases, the leader has had time to absorb the new information before the idea is introduced to the entire team.
 When the change is introduced to the team, the team needs time to grasp and embrace the new idea.
-The leader is going 100 miles an hour down the highway with the new idea and team is just getting to the highway on ramp.
-As the leader, you may need to slowdown so your team can speed up.
+The leader is going 100 miles an hour down the highway with the new idea and team is just getting to the highway on-ramp.
+As the leader, you may need to slow down so your team can speed up.
 I did not say stop.
 Once the team absorbs the idea, understands the mission, and is empowered to execute, it will accelerate and exceed expectations.
 One key point is knowing that not everyone engages the change in the same manner.
-Some individuals struggle with the new idea and may feel threaten by what they see taking place.
+Some individuals struggle with the new idea and may feel threatened by what they see taking place.
 The employee’s role may change.
 He or she may go from expert to novice in the new arrangement.
 Resulting in an unsettling emotional reaction.
 And will usually get better over time for most individuals.
 This is something to be aware of during the process.
 A leader needs to watch out for those struggling and engage through listening and understanding the challenges the workforce is undergoing.
 Sometimes an empathetic ear from the leader can be the tonic to pull the team member through the rough waters of change.
 Also, some individuals just take longer to adjust to the new environment, but others soar to the future state.

 I have also noticed that the technique that makes teams more successful in new unknown areas is to create an open dialogue about the challenges and work through them collaboratively with the stakeholders.
 Easily said, not always so easy to do but rewarding in the end.
 Continual communication about the compelling need for the change is a must do and must be repeated often.